-In addition to including all of the required application components, successful proposals will align with one of three project categories (list names).
+In addition to including all the required application components, successful proposals will align with one of three project categories: 1.
+Preservation and Revitalization, 2.
+Educational Programming, 3.
+Digital Services.
 I will go over each of these categories in the next few slides.
-It's important to note that you should make sure your project aligns with one of these three categories and that you should state your selected project category in both your proposal abstract and narrative.
+It's important to note that you should make sure your project aligns with one of the three categories, then state your selected project category in both your proposal abstract and in the narrative.